hechubo/RLTS-one/README.md

 First of all we need to modify the multidimensional data into unidimensional data, that preprocess_muti.py is outputting geolife's (longitude, latitude, timestamp) format into (longitude, timestamp), (latitude, timestamp), similarly the file mopsi_preprocess.py is dealing with the mopsi dataset, but there is a problem that The mopsi data in the dimension of height will appear to keep a data (0) for a long time or permanently unchanged, process_height.py is used to eliminate these data, note that this process_height.py file needs to be run before mopsi_preprocess.py.

+### important python file

+if you want to change the error measurement function,go to rl_env_inc_one.py

+if you want to evaluate the model,go to rl_evaluate.py.if the model is 1D model,change the env file,from rl_env_inc change to rl_env_inc_one

+if you want to get the sim_traj,you can find that ,in rl_env_inc_one，I've left an interface to return the simplified trajectory, which you can take out when you eval the model